coder/coder/docs/about.md

 Migrating from local developer machines to remote servers is an increasingly common solution for developers[^1] and organizations[^2] alike.
 Remote development has a number of benefits:

-- Speed: Server-grade compute speeds up operations in software development such as IDE loads, compiles, builds, and running large apps (monolyths or many microservices).
+- Speed: Server-grade compute speeds up operations in software development such as IDE loads, compiles, builds, and running large workloads (monolyth or microservice applications).

 - Environment management: Onboarding & troubleshooting development environments is automated using tools such as Terraform, nix, Docker, devcontainers, etc.

 - Security: Source code and other data can be centralized on private servers or cloud, instead of local developer machines.

-- Compatability: Remote workspaces share infrastructure configuration with other developer, staging, and production environments, reducing configuration drift.
+- Compatibility: Remote workspaces share infrastructure configuration with other developer, staging, and production environments, reducing configuration drift.

 - Accessibility: Devices such as light notebooks, Chromebooks, and iPads connect to remote workspaces via browser-based IDEs or remote IDE extensions.